 - rf = risk free return

-Specific forms of premium can also be calculated separately, known as Market Risk Premium formula and Risk Premium formula on a Stock using CAPM.
+Specific forms of premium can also be calculated separately, known as Market Risk Premium formula and Risk Premium formula on a Stock using CAPMUsing CAPMThe Capital Asset Pricing Model (CAPM) defines the expected return from a portfolio of various securities with varying degrees of risk.
+It also considers the volatility of a particular security in relation to the market..
 The former calculation is aimed at calculating the premium on the market, which is generally taken as a market index like the S&P 500 or Dow Jones.
 This is achieved by subtracting returns on a risk-free investment from a probable return on a similar investment in a specific market index.

 Person ABC wants to invest 100,000 US$ for the best returns possible.
-ABC has the option to invest in risk-free investments like US treasury bond which offers the low rate of return of only 3%.
-On the other hand, ABC is considering investment in a stock which can give returns up to 18%.
+ABC has the option to invest in risk-free investments like the US treasury bond, which offers a low rate of return of only 3%.
+On the other hand, ABC is considering an investment in a stock that can give returns up to 18%.
 To calculate the risk premium example for taking on the extra amount of risk involved with this stock investment, ABC would carry out this mathematical operation:

 Risk Premium = ra (100,000 x 18 / 100) – rf (100,000 x 3 / 100) = 18,000 – 3000 = 15,000 US$

 Hence, in this case, ABC enjoys a 15,000 US$ risk premium example with this stock investment as compared to the risk-free investment.
 However, it entirely depends on the performance of the stock, and if the investment outcome turns out to be positive.
 For this, ABC would need to understand the risk factor involved by studying the fundamentals of the stock at length and assess if this investment is worth it and whether he would be able to realize the risk premium or not.